up42/docs/source/up42-blocks/data/oneatlas-basemap.rst

   OneAtlas orders the imagery layers first by constellation (Pléiades then SPOT) and for each constellation by acquisition date.
   Based on your chosen AOI, you will get tiles from different layers to cover your area of interest.
-Please note that the final metadata file only includes the information for the first map layer.
+Please note that the final metadata file only includes the information for the most recent map layer.

 Example queries
 ---------------